Biggest fuck up?

 My main regret is not stepping out of my ‘comfort zone’ sooner.
 I allowed my preconceptions of the working world and the paradigms I had about my own career to manifest as a mindset.
 The mindset was that only working for a company with significant resources would help me progress in my career.

 Part of that mindset was, thinking a move could give me the progression that I craved.
 It happened on a few occasions where I made the mistake of leaving a role to get the progression that was promised, being met with unrealistic expectations and a lack of support only to be stuck with another thankless task.

 How did I fix it?
 By taking a few risks, moving into sideways roles, going freelance and eventually becoming a business owner.
 I learned that allowing [mostly unqualified] others dictate how you should do your job will never yield any progress.
 And NOTHING is more important than your own mental health.

-One other thing, I’ve been faced with some real bollocks of the highest wankiness.
-But none so more than paid-for networking groups.
-Yep, you know the ones, you pay a fee, you get a breakfast (which you pay for).
+One other thing, I’ve been faced with the highest wankiness; paid-for networking groups.
+Yep, you know the ones where you pay a fee and get breakfast (which you also pay for).
 Then you are compelled to recruit more people to do business in this little cult-like group.
 While they give you homework to encourage business with people in the same puddle-sized fishpond with dead fish floating on top of it.

-If you want to network: go to free/sponsored/casual events, build your own network, run your own events, add some value.
+If you want to network, go to free/sponsored/casual events.
+Build your own network, run your own events, and add some value.
 It will take time.

 Don’t ever be afraid to ask for something you want.
 You won’t always get a “yes”.
 But if you don’t ask, the answer will always be “no”.